 There are currently no large hotels or accommodations right next to the stadium, but there are plenty that are a short walk or train ride away.
 Here are a few of my recommendations.

 Hyatt Place San Francisco/Downtown: The Hyatt Place is located about a mile away and is right on the K/T Muni line which drops off right in front of the Chase Center in San Francisco.
-It's a 3-star hotel with a fitness center, free wifi, and a bar/lounge on site.
+It's a 3-star hotel with a fitness center, free WiFi, and a bar/lounge on site.
 701 3rd Street.
-Find availability on Booking.com.
+Find availability for the Hyatt Place San Francisco/Downtown.

 Hotel VIA: Located just a block away from the Hyatt Place, this 4-star hotel offers blackout curtains, a rooftop bar/lounge, and other luxury amenities.
 It's also about a mile away, but it is an easy ride as it is right on the transit line.
 138 King Street.
-Check for availability on Booking.com.
+Check for rooms and reviews for Hotel VIA.

 Hyatt Regency: This hotel is a little further away, but is easy to access since it's also right on the K/T Transit line (Embarcadero Stop).
 It's also located closer to the rest of the action around SF.
 This 4-star includes certain rooms with a water view, blackout curtains, and some also offer a private balcony.
 5 Embarcadero Center.
-Check for room rates and availability on Booking.com.
+Check for room rates and availability for the Hyatt Regency.

 Here are a few other recommendations for nearby districts.